 You will need to share your shipping KDEs with all entities (customers) you ship FTL foods to.
-Even if your customers have not yet asked you to share your shipping KDEs with them, you will be required to do so by January 20, 2026.
+Even if your customers have not yet asked you to share your shipping KDEs with them, you will be required to do so by the enforcement deadline.
 Source: FDA.gov